slbailey/Retrovue/docs/architecture/SchedulingSystem.md

 - Only 3–4 hours of playlog are created at a time
 - The playlog horizon continuously extends ahead of the current time
-- This avoids long gaps and unnecessary prep for time slots no one is watching
+- This avoids long gaps and unnecessary prep for grid blocks no one is watching
 - Reduces computational overhead while maintaining sufficient lookahead

 ### Content composition